 || Split Transactions

 With the Split Transaction option you can split one bank statement line into various account allocations.
-So if you pay City of Johannesburg for Rates, Electricity and Water and want to record these separately in Sage One, you can by splitting the payment to different ledger accounts.
+So if you pay City of Johannesburg for Rates, Electricity and Water and want to record these separately in Accounting, you can by splitting the payment to different ledger accounts.

 || Allocate your Customer Receipts and Supplier Payments